 Download Four Steps to Readily Achievable Web Accessibility

-Universities face liability if their Web content is inaccessible.
+Universities face liability if their Web content is inaccessible under Section 504 and other laws.
 This

 is further complicated by new laws and regulations that change some of